High-Rise (film): Plot

-In 1975, Dr Robert Laing lives in a ravaged high-rise tower block, killing a dog and spit-roasting its leg.
+In September 1975, Dr. Robert Laing lives in a ravaged high-rise tower block, killing a dog and spit-roasting its leg.

 Three months earlier, the 40-storey tower on the outskirts of London, built by esteemed architect Anthony Royal, is the epitome of chic, modern living.
 Wealthy residents live on the top floors, and poorer residents live below.
 With amenities including a pool, gym, spa, supermarket and primary school, the occupants have little reason to leave the building beyond working hours and become increasingly isolated from the outside world.
 Laing, who moves onto the 25th floor after his sister dies, begins a sexual relationship with single mother Charlotte Melville and becomes a father figure to her son, Toby.
 Laing also befriends documentary filmmaker Richard Wilder and his pregnant wife Helen, who live in a low-level apartment with their children.
 While Laing leads a physiology class in examining a severed head, a student named Munrow faints and is given a precautionary brain scan.
 The next day, Laing is taken to the 40th-storey penthouse to meet Royal, who invites him to a party thrown by his snobby wife, Ann.

 The gathering turns out to be an 18th-century costume party where Laing's everyday suit is ridiculed by Ann and other guests, including Munrow, who also lives in the building.
-Humiliated, Laing is thrown out of the party and becomes trapped in an elevator during a power outage.
-Such outages are becoming common, along with water being shut off and garbage chutes becoming blocked, to the annoyance of residents.
+Humiliated, Laing is thrown out of the party and becomes trapped in a lift during a power cut.
+Such power cuts are becoming common, along with water being shut off and garbage chutes becoming blocked, to the annoyance of residents.
 Royal tells Laing these are simply growing pains of a new building.
-Munrow's brain scans come back clean, but a vengeful Laing leads him to believe he has a brain tumor.
-Another power outage ignites a night of decadent partying throughout the high-rise, and a drunk Munrow commits suicide by jumping off the 39th floor.
+Munrow's brain scans come back clean, but a vengeful Laing leads him to believe he has a brain tumour.
+Another power cut ignites a night of decadent partying throughout the high-rise, and a drunk Munrow commits suicide by jumping off the 39th floor.
 Suspicious that no police arrive to investigate, Wilder becomes intent on exposing the injustices within the high-rise.
 Law and order in the building disintegrate as violence and debauchery become commonplace, garbage piles up, food becomes scarce, and class warfare erupts between floors.
 Laing shows signs of mental disturbance, savagely beating a man, barricading himself in his apartment, and having sex with Helen.